Wills in Texas

 Powers of Attorney

-A good wills lawyer can also provide you with powers of attorney.
+A skilled will lawyer can also provide you with powers of attorney.
 A Durable Power of Attorney authorizes a specified individual to make financial decisions for you in the event you are incapacitated.
 A Medical Power of Attorney empowers a designated person to make your medical decisions for you if you cannot make them for yourself.

 The Law Offices of Sue Berkel can also provide you with a Declaration of Guardianship, which allows you to designate who is to be the guardian of your children.
 If you think your family could be better protected in the event something happens to you, give us a call or contact us right away for a confidential consultation.